angelfish91/exprtk/readme.txt

    (b) Invoking a user-defined function that has side-effects

-The following are examples of expressions where the side-effect status of the statements (or sub-exressions) within the expressions have been
+The following are examples of expressions where the side-effect status of the  statements (sub-expressions) within the expressions  have been
 noted:

   +-+----------------------+------------------------------+